RockyCLK/week2-SQL/README.md

   Output table: tableFilmLengthClassification.csv

 query queryTopRevenueCustomerOver100.sql
-  Make a query to find out all the customers who spent over 100 totally Show the result with customers' full name and sort by customer ID ascendingly Output table: tableTopRevenueCustomerOver100.csv
+  Make a query to find out all the customers who spent over $100 total.
+  Show the result with customers' full name and sort by customer ID ascendingly Output table: tableTopRevenueCustomerOver100.csv

+query queryCorrFilmDurationVsLength.sql
+  Make a query to find the correlation between Film's rental duration and length Output table: tableCorrFilmDurationVsLength.csv